zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 ### Count

-Dynamic LINQ examples for Count look like:
+Here is an example of Dynamic LINQ for Count:

 ``` cs
 int numberOfOrdersWhichHavePriceGreaterThan2 = context.Orders.Count("Price > 2");